alecmaly/blog/_posts/2021/2021-12-8-Game-Hacking-Extracting-Meshes-to-Make-a-Minimap-HUD.md

 ## Failed Attempts

 Perhaps someone can provide clarity on a better way to do this, or maybe I was doing something wrong.
 After watching the video, I tried using Ninja Ripper.
-However, it functionally only dumps whatever is in the Draw Call buffer at the time (or whatever is rendered to the screen?) - meaning you’d have to run around the entire maze to rip everything piece by piece.
-I’m not sure what methodology the other person used to extract all game meshes using Ninja Ripper, but in my efforts I was not prepared to run around the entire maze ripping every 5 steps and I couldn’t find a way around it.
+However, it functionally only dumps whatever is in the Draw Call buffer at the time (or whatever is rendered to the screen?) - meaning you'd have to run around the entire maze to rip everything piece by piece.
+I'm not sure what methodology the other person used to extract all game meshes using Ninja Ripper, but in my efforts I was not prepared to run around the entire maze ripping every 5 steps and I couldn't find a way around it.

 In any event, if you do proceed with Ninja Ripper, after ripping meshes you can install the NinjaRipper Blender plugin and import the .rip files to view the meshes in the 3d modeling software [Blender].
 It looks like Blender 2.8 had some breaking changes and there are a few addons on the web, this is the NinjaRipper addon I used for Blender 2.83: [xpawelsky/RipImport](https://github.com/xpawelsky/RipImport)